WillWroble/1786-2017-Robot-Code/README.md

 1. Fork this repository to your own github account
 2. Make your changes and commit them to your fork
+  * If you are using the Eclipse IDE, please make a eclipse project on your local machine, then clone the contents of the git repo into the ```src``` directory eclipses creates.
+This probably involves cloning the git repo into the project folder and then renaming the folder containing it to ```src``` and deleting the old ```src``` folder.
   * Make sure to comment in your files AND document your code on the [team wiki](http://code.dublinschool.org/wiki).
 If you don't know how to edit the wiki page inquire and you will be taught.
 3. Test your code!
 Preferably in a physical manner, but depending on the situation simulations may be suitable.
 4. Make a pull request to this repo